Cole-Monnahan-NOAA/adnuts/README.md

 The package contains a user guide: `vignette('adnuts')`.
 This will help get you started.

-To try fitting your own models, see example code in the inst/demo.R file.
+For a demonstration on a real model, see example code in the inst/demo.R file.

-To use the ADMB functionality, you will first need to build the development version of ADMB.
-Follow the ADMB instructions for how to compile ADMB from source.
-Then, recompile your .tpl file with this modified version.
-Then you model .exe file will contain the new MCMC functionality.
-Otherwise you will not be able to use this package.

-In the future this functionality will be included in the distributed ADMB version, but for now it has not been merged in.
+To use the ADMB functionality you need to use version 12.0 (released December 2017) or later, otherwise this functionality is not available.